masteroga101/Beat-Banger-PsVita-/README.md

 # Beat-Banger-PsVita-
-A port of the greatest game, beat banger for the ps vita with legacy and demo mod support
+A port of the greatest game, beat banger for the ps vita

 Mods can be acquired via the official beat banger discord server or from the beat banger mods website however this site is no longer up to date as a transition is in progress

 ## Current Bugs/ Issues
-All Ending Videos dont work due to vita godot just not supporting it
+All Ending Videos dont work due to vita godot just not supporting it, cant really be fixed

-Pause menu causes vita to crash the fuck out (may fix later)

 ## Installation Instructions